saraso2014/identifying-utility-outages/README.md

 ## Executive Summary:
-- Two sentences on EDA (Dereje) and Methodology (Sara) We were able to obtain the data by using a
+- Two sentences on EDA (Dereje) and Methodology (Sara) We were able to obtain 18,000 tweets from January, July and October 2019 using the GetOldTweets3 API wrapper.
 - Two sentences on Feature Engineering and Visualization (Eric)
 - Two sentences on Conclusions and Recommendations (Eric, Dereje, Sara)